Abhinav7264/AWSapplication/README.md

-# Automated deployment of Applications using Terraform and Ansible
+# Automated Deployment of Applications using Terraform and Ansible

-> This project aims on teaching you how to build application on a EC2 instance manually and in automated way using Ansible playbook.
+> This project teaches how to build and deploy an application on an EC2 instance manually and using Ansible.
-> The application is a simple website hosted on EC2 instance which holds employee details of the company.
+> The application is a simple website hosted on EC2 which holds employee details.

 ---